ninenines/erlang.mk/README.md

 are automatically added.

 Dialyzer options can be modified by defining the `DIALYZER_OPTS` variable.
+The directories to be analyzed can be overriden using the `DIALYZER_DIRS` variable.
+It defaults to analyzing source files recursively found in `src/`.
 For more information please see `erl -man dialyzer`.

 EDoc plugin
 -----------